What is the current status of this program?

 Am I eligible?

-You are eligible if you pay taxes and the home where the clean energy systems are installed is your principal residence.
+You are eligible if you pay taxes, you purchased the clean energy system on or before December 31, 2025, and the home where the equipment is installed is your principal residence.
 This includes renters, although you would need the permission of your landlord to install the systems.

 How can I access the money?